neo4j-contrib/neomodel/README.md

 # Upcoming breaking changes notice - \>=5.3

-Based on Python version [status](https://devguide.python.org/versions/), neomodel will be dropping support for Python 3.7 in the next release (5.3).
+Based on Python version [status](https://devguide.python.org/versions/), neomodel will be dropping support for Python 3.7 in an upcoming release (5.3 or later).
 This does not mean neomodel will stop working on Python 3.7, but it will no longer be tested against it.
 Instead, we will try to add support for Python 3.12.

-Another potential breaking change coming up is adding async support to neomodel.
-But we do not know when this will happen yet, or if it will actually be a breaking change.
-We will definitely push this in a major release though.
-More to come on that later.
+Another source of upcoming breaking changes is the addition async support to neomodel.
+No date is set yet, but the work has progressed a lot in the past weeks ;
+and it will be part of a major release (potentially 6.0 to avoid misunderstandings).
+You can see the progress in [this branch](https://github.com/neo4j-contrib/neomodel/tree/task/async).

 Finally, we are looking at refactoring some standalone methods into the Database() class.
 More to come on that later.